Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 So, for the book Antifragile, they have a list of 7 key points (with a conclusion at the end) and 8 insights.

 Similar to Shortform, you can also make highlights!
 And these are tagged and saved in your library.
-Although there’s no possibility to write notes :(
+Although there’s no possibility to write notes or make bookmarks :(

 Blinkist Summary

-Here’s how Blinkist’s summary of Antifragile appears on the mobile app…
+Here’s how it looks on the mobile app…

-Like Shortform and Headway, you can create highlights on Blinkist.
-But (unlike Shortform) you can’t write notes…
+You can also create highlights on Blinkist.
+But (unlike Shortform) you can’t write notes or make bookmarks…

 🥁 And the Winner for the “Book Summaries” Category is…